wangsiping97/FastGEMV/method_and_result.md

 struct int8_2 { int8_t x, y; };
 ```

-When the vector is in fp16 and the matrix is in `int4`, based on the experiments from the previous cases, we found that it would be more efficient if each thread handles 16 or more numbers (i.e., `size / p` >= 16).
+When the vector is in fp16 and the matrix is in `int4`, based on the experiments from the previous cases, we found that it would be more efficient if each thread handles 16 numbers than 8 numbers.
 Therefore, we tried to fetch 16 consecutive numbers from both the vector and the matrix at a time, at `float4` and `uint4_2_4` objects respectively:

 ![5](./pics/5.png)